open-traffic-generator/ixia-c/docs/licensing.md

 ## License Server

 Keysight uses a license server to manage floating or network shared licenses for its software products.
 The license server enables licenses to float and not be tied to a specific Elastic Network Generator instance.
-The Elastic Network Generator controllers MUST be able to reach the License server.
+The Elastic Network Generator controllers **must** be able to reach the License server.

 ## Requirements

 ### Network connectivity

-1. Internet access from the Keysight License server VM over HTTPS to the Keysight Software Manager (KSM) service [https://ksm.software.keysight.com/](https://ksm.software.keysight.com/) is desirable for online license activation, but not required.
-Alternative offline activation method is available and only requires a license administrator to have access to KSM.
+1. Internet access from the Keysight License server VM over HTTPS to the Keysight Software Manager (KSM) service [https://ksm.software.keysight.com/](https://ksm.software.keysight.com/) is desirable for the online license activation, but it is not required.
+The Alternative offline activation method is available, and it only requires a license administrator to have the access to KSM.
-2. Access from a license administrator's computer over SSH (TCP/22) for license operations (activation, deactivation, reservation, sync).
+2. Access from a license administrator's computer over SSH (TCP/22) for license operations (activation, deactivation, reservation, and sync).
-3. Access from any Keysight Elastic Network Generator `ixia-c-controller` container that needs a license during a test run over gRPC (TCP/7443) for license checkout and check-in.
+3. Access from any Keysight Elastic Network Generator `ixia-c-controller` container that needs a license during a test run over the gRPC (TCP/7443) for license checkout and check-in.

-The diagram below illustrates how different components communicate with the License server:
+The diagram below illustrates how the different components communicate with the License server:

 ![License Server Connectivity](./res/license-server.drawio.svg)

 ### System requirements – KVM

-The License server VM resource requirements when running on KVM hypervisor:
+The License server VM resource requirements when running on the KVM hypervisor are as follows:

 * 2 CPU cores
 * 4 GB of RAM
 * Minimum 10GB of storage
 * 1 available physical bridged adapter on KVM for management connectivity

-Before deployment, make sure the KVM hypervisor is properly installed and configured in Ubuntu 20.04.
+Before deployment, make sure that the KVM hypervisor is properly installed and configured in Ubuntu 20.04.

-The following settings on Ubuntu are required:
+The following settings are required on Ubuntu:

 * Update repositories:
     ```sh